 What is Breast Cancer?

 Breast seems like a political issue sometimes.
-The society has a lot to say about our breast, do we wear properly or not, do we take care of them or not...
-However it's totally a medical organ that we have.
-It can be found in both gender and it's an organ we use to pump milk, understand our hormonal cycle etc. Breast cancer itself is a disease found in breast tissue where certain cells changes due to mutations and duplicates faster and uncontrollable than normal cells.
-These multiplied cells are called tumor when they create a tissue on their own.
+Society has a lot to say about our breasts, do we wear them properly or not, do we take care of them or not...
+However, it's totally a medical organ that we have.
+It can be found in both gender and it's an organ we use to pump milk, understand our hormonal cycle, etc. Breast cancer itself is a disease found in breast tissue where certain cells change due to mutations and duplicates faster and more uncontrollably than normal cells.
+These multiplied cells are called tumors when they create tissue on their own.

 What Are The Symptoms of Breast Cancer?